PayBreak/retailer-integration-guide/index.md

 ## Managing Your Account

-As a Merchant you can have multiple Installations.
-That means that under one account you can have multiple websites and physical locations as separate installations.
+A merchant account can have multiple Installations.
+This means that under one account you can have multiple websites and physical locations as separate installations.